Hands-On: Create the Model¶

 a summary of the most important variables in predicting your target

-The Summary tab showed an AUC value of 0.767, which is pretty good for this type of application.
+The Summary tab shows an ROC AUC value of approximately 0.791, which is pretty good for this type of application.
 Your actual figure might vary due to differences in how rows are randomly assigned to training and testing samples.

 Congratulations!
 You have successfully built your first prediction model in DSS.
 There is a lot more to be done, however.
 In the next few lessons, you’ll dive deeper into how DSS can help you evaluate models like the one you have just built.